Frequently Asked Questions

 A: Yes.
 We designed our kit to keep the factory look with as little extra work as possible.

 Q: I have limited skills.
 Will I be able to install this kit?

-specialized tools like a plasma or torch sure do help.
+install the kits.
+Only simple hand/power tools are necessary.
 You will need to drill to install the kit components.

 Q: The wheelbase on the AD truck is 116 but the WB on the S10 LB Standard Cab is